Why Does Lawyers Wear Wigs

 In recent years, many lawyers have opted to forego wearing the traditional full-bottomed wig when appearing in court.
 This decision is often based on personal preference or comfort rather than any legal requirement.
 When deciding what to wear without a wig, it is important for lawyers to consider their own individual style as well as professional standards.
 Traditional lawyer’s attire without a wig typically consists of black trousers or skirts paired with a plain white shirt and dark suit jacket or blazer.
 For women, this can also include wearing tailored knee-length dresses instead of trousers or skirts.
 Accessories such as ties and cufflinks are also acceptable but should be kept simple and professional looking.
 It is important for lawyers to remember that although they may not be required to wear wigs, they should still maintain an air of professionalism in their attire regardless of whether they choose to wear one or not.

-See also Does Magnets Wear Out
+See also Does A Man Wear An Engagement Ring

 Modern Use of Legal Wigs